create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFTime [in, out] **pauseTime** 0 <small>(-∞,∞)</small>

-When time now \>= *pauseTime*, *isPaused* becomes true and TimeSensor becomes paused.
+When time now \>= *pauseTime*, isPaused becomes true and TimeSensor becomes paused.
 Absolute time: number of seconds since January 1, 1970, 00:00:00 GMT.

 #### Hint

-- Usually receives a ROUTEd time value.
+- ROUTE a time value matching system clock to this field, such as output event from TouchSensor touchTime or TimeTrigger triggerTime.

 #### Warning